Snow camp carpools and driving directions

 (For people going to Yosemite valley from Silicon Valley (San Jose, Cupertino, Campbell, Palo Alto, Mountain View, Los Gatos, Saratoga, Los Altos, Los Altos Hills, Monte Sereno, Santa Clara, Milpitas, Gilroy, Morgan Hill), take 101 South to Gilroy.

 In Gilroy exit on 152 East, and go to the left over the 101 freeway.
-If you forgot something, turn right just after going over 101 into a shopping center with (early 2019) a Target, Starbuck’s, and fast food places for restrooms and road trip provisions.
+If you forgot something, turn right just after going over 101 into a large shopping center with a Target and fast food places for restrooms and road trip provisions.

 152 East takes you over Pacheco Pass, which is a much improved road, if you haven’t driven it the last few years.
 It has been widened with passing lanes, and the road is much safer and easier to drive.
 After about 14 miles, go on to the 152/156 branch towards Los Banos.